wp-plugins/contactuscom/readme.txt

 7. Seamless confirmation pages and email auto-responders
 8. Lead Management System to track sales leads generated from the form
 9. Advanced reporting: Source tracking, Google Analytics integration and more
+10. Choose which page(s) to place your contact form (NEW in v2.5)11.
+Choose between Tab and Inline form placement options (NEW in v2.5)

 **Signup**